TASEP in half-space: Introduction

-The half-space TASEP with rate $\alpha$ is a continuous-time Markov process on $\mathbb{Z}^+$.
-Particles jump to the right in continuous time at rate $1$ with exclusion.
-There is a reservoir of an infinite number of particles at the origin, and the particles jump to the site $1$ at rate $\alpha$ if the site $1$ is empty.
-Let $\eta: \mathbb{N}\to \{0,1\}$ be the occupation variables. $\eta_t(x)$ is 1 if there is a particle at position $x$ at time $t$ and $0$ otherwise.
-For finite range $f:\{0,1\}^\mathbb{N}\to \mathbb{R}$, the generator is given by:
+The half-space TASEP with rate $\alpha$ is a continuous-time Markov process on $\mathbb{Z}_{\geq 0}$.
+The particles jump to the right in continuous time at rate $1$ with the exclusion rule.
+There is a reservoir of an infinite number of particles at the origin, and the particles jump to the site $0$ at a rate $\alpha$ if the site $0$ is empty.
+Let $\eta: \mathbb{Z}_{\geq 0}\to \{0,1\}$ be the occupation variables. $\eta_t(x)$ is 1 if there is a particle at position $x$ at time $t$ and $0$ otherwise.
+For a finite range function $f:\{0,1\}^{\mathbb{Z}_{\geq 0}}\to \mathbb{R}$, the generator is given by: